hendrtd/comp-2210/docs/term/202310-2022-fall/announcements/all-access.md

 ## What if I need help?

-- Remember to check your email for zybooks info.

 - For most digital content in All Access, Google Chrome works best as a browser and you’ll want to make sure it’s up to date.